World Cup 2026 Stadiums

 How many matches will Kansas City Stadium host at FIFA World Cup 2026?

-Kansas City Stadium is scheduled for 6 matches in total, including 4 group-stage matches, 1 Round of 32 tie, and 1 quarter-final.
+Kansas City Stadium is scheduled for 6 matches in total, including 4 group-stage matches, 1 Round of 32 tie and 1 quarter-final.
+That spread gives Kansas City more than one planning window, so fans should compare group-stage dates with the later bracket demand.

-What is the official FIFA name for Arrowhead Stadium?
+What is the tournament capacity for Kansas City Stadium?

 Where is Kansas City Stadium located?